 Learn about the transition to adult life for youth with disabilities and special health care needs.
 This training covers the role of schools, long-term supports, public benefits, the change to adult health care, supported decision making options and other legal options, advocacy, employment, housing and living, the basics of self-determination, and imagining community life.
 Presented by Barbara Katz, Co-Director, Family Voices of Wisconsin.
-It will be helpful to watch the video at https://familyvoiceswi.org/learn/whats-after-high-school/.
+It will be helpful to watch the video and view more resources at https://familyvoiceswi.org/learn/whats-after-high-school/.
+(Presented 1.2.22)

 Disability Work Benefits: Navigating Work and Support

 Students can and should connect with the Department of Vocational Rehabilitation (DVR) while they are in school.
 Come and learn how DVR and Vocational Agencies support students in preparing to work, finding work and supporting them at work.
-Presentation by Keila Dunsmoor, Vocational Rehabilitation Counselor with DVR.
+Presentation by Keila Dunsmoor and Jim Mazzetti, Vocational Rehabilitation Counselors with DVR.

 As we look ahead to our students/children turning 18, we need to keep an eye on health care.
 What steps need to be taken to move into the world of adult health care?
 What skills can be taught (even in middle school)?
 How can we tell what a student needs to know?
 Tim Markle from the Southern Regional Center for Children and Youth with Special Health Care Needs and the Wisconsin Youth Health Transition Initiative, and his young adult son Hunter, will be our presenters.